Mibew/docs.mibew.org/src/plugins/update.md

 After update of the plugin's files, the database should be updated too.
-To do so you should navigate to `<mibew base URL>/operator/plugin` page and click on '_update_' link in the plugin's row.
+To do so you should navigate to `<mibew base URL>/operator/plugin` page and click on _'update'_ link in the plugin's row.

 It is highly recommended to backup the database before update.

-If the plugin was updated successfully the value in '_state_' column will change to '_working_'.
+If the plugin was updated successfully the value in _'state'_ column will change to _'working'_.
 If it did not, one should check the error log of the web server for details of the problem.